-The switching node pins are available for functional operation monitoring and a resistor-capacitor snubber circuit can be careful placed on the switching node pin to ground to dampen any high frequency ringing on the transition edges.
+The switch pins are available for functional operation monitoring and a resistor-capacitor snubber circuit can be carefully placed on the switch pin to ground to dampen any high frequency ringing on the transition edges.
 See the Applications Information section for details.

-The typical LTM4620 application circuit is shown in Figure 23.
+The typical LTM4628 application circuit is shown in Figure 28.
 External component selection is primarily determined by the maximum load current and output voltage.
 Refer to Table 4 for specific external capacitor requirements for particular applications.

-V{IN} to V{OUT} Step-Down Ratios
+VIN to VOUT Step-Down Ratios

 There are restrictions in the maximum V{IN} and V{OUT} stepdown ratio that can be achieved for a given input voltage.
-Each output of the LTM4620 is capable of 98% duty cycle, but the V{IN} to V{OUT} minimum dropout is still shown as a function of its load current and will limit output current capability related to high duty cycle on the top side switch.
-Minimum on-time $t{ON(MIN)}$ is another consideration in operating at a specified duty cycle while operating at a certain frequency due to the fact that $t{ON(MIN)} < D/f{SW}$, where D is duty cycle and f{SW} is the switching frequency. $t{ON(MIN)}$ is specified in the electrical parameters as 90ns.
-See Note 8 in the Electrical Characteristics section for output current guideline.
+Each output of the LTM4628 is capable of 98% duty cycle, but the V{IN} to V{OUT} minimum dropout is still shown as a function of its load current and will limit output current capability related to high duty cycle on the top side switch.
+Minimum on-time t{ON(MIN)} is another consideration in operating at a specified duty cycle while operating at a certain frequency due to the fact that t{ON(MIN)} < D/f{SW}, where D is duty cycle and f{SW} is the switching frequency. t{ON(MIN)} is specified in the electrical parameters as 90ns.